 This field allows you to select which IDE hard disk drive to use in the boot sequence.
-Pressing [Enter] will show the product IDs of all connected IDE hard disk drives.
+Pressing [Enter] will show the product IDs of all connected IDE hard disk drives or allow you to disable this field.

 ATAPI CD-ROM